10krhinooo/Hali-ya-Hewa/README.md

   Understand how climate change affects your community with forecasts and analysis to support informed decisions.

 - **Seamless Telegram Integration:**
-  Interact effortlessly via Telegram, making it convenient to stay informed on the go.
+  Interact effortlessly via Telegram, making staying informed on the go convenient.

 - **Scalable Backend:**
   Powered by Spring Boot, ensuring a reliable and maintainable architecture for future enhancements.

 ## Tech Stack

-- **LLMs:** For natural language understanding and generation.
+- **LLMs:** For natural language understanding and generation i.e OpenAi
 - **RAG:** For integrating real-time climate data.
 - **Spring Boot:** For building a robust and scalable backend.
 - **Telegram Bot API:** For user interaction on Telegram.